HomeBlogOutbound Sales

 • Track LinkedIn job changes (Phantombuster, Taplio).

-• Outreach within 7 days of their start date.
+• Reach out within seven days of their start date.

 How to find them:

-Why it works: Companies using adjacent tools likely need yours next.
+Why it works: companies using adjacent tools often need yours next.
+The tool they bought tells you what comes after.

 Example:

-• If they use Zapier → Pitch your native integration.
+• They use Zapier, so pitch your native integration.

 Event Attendee Campaign: Warm Leads on Autopilot